written by Bobby Broom for Jazz Voicings, his bimonthly Chicago Jazz Magazine column

 It can be a somewhat normal occurrence for a musician having entered the field of jazz and trying to sustain work and begin to forge a career, to experience fear and doubt at the prospect of earning a living.
 I have seen these feelings manifested in self-doubt and resentment toward the music business in general.
 A prolonged or heightened result can be discomfort or depression associated with being involved in music and/or a loss of the joy of playing.
 It’s one thing when this kind of dismay and confusion happens to someone who has tried their hand at a music career and is having some difficulty, but it’s really disappointing when I hear about a talented twenty-year-old going through this.

 My understanding is that the environment that exists in the college music programs of these young and disheartened musicians is not one which supports their real love and affinity for jazz, their pursuit of true knowledge and understanding in the field, nor their natural growth process in it.
 It should be understood by all involved in academia, students and teachers, that the art of jazz cannot (and should not) be measured in degrees meted out at the universities.
-The true meaning of the music, which can only be experienced during performance, lies in the act of playing one’s instrument within the group.
-The functionality within the group and musical contributions offered therein, are the only barometers of how developed a musician is.
+The true meaning of the music, which can only be experienced during the performance, lies in the act of playing one’s instrument within the group.
+The functionality within the group and the musical contributions offered therein are the only barometers of how developed a musician is.
 Can he or she render a melody that captivates, or accompany only for the sake of providing support?
 Does a solo display depth of emotion and invention, as well as harmonic insight and an honest command of jazz vocabulary?
 Is it a self-indulgent display or a peek into one’s soul during a moment of musical creation and exploration?

 True, it is as difficult to capture the essence of jazz in words as it is to measure it mathematically.
 But jazz is art, much to the chagrin of some academics.
-Until university administrators and professors relate to the subject of jazz with a sense of awe and humility, there will always be incongruities in jazz programs.
-When jazz is accepted and heralded on the bases of its own merits by those who will nurture and foster a coexistence with it, then it will thrive in the light of its own truths.
+Until university administrators and professors related to the subject of jazz with a sense of awe and humility, there will always be incongruities in jazz programs.
+When jazz is accepted and heralded on the bases of its own merits by those who will nurture and foster coexistence with it, then it will thrive in the light of its own truths.

-Perhaps the first thing that needs to be understood by university faculty is that jazz has separate and unique skills and knowledge bases that apply exclusively to the jazz art.
+Perhaps the first thing that needs to be understood by university faculty is that jazz has separate and unique skills and knowledge bases that apply exclusively to jazz art.
 Jazz should not be taught in the same way or using the same standards as a classical music curriculum.
-Universities must stop judging, measuring and qualifying jazz in classical music terms.
+Universities must stop judging, measuring, and qualifying jazz in classical music terms.
 Once this is understood, the admissions practices of many jazz studies programs, which often either allow access to students who are unqualified by jazz standards or deny access by requiring jazz students to meet classical qualifications, will change.
 Jazz Studies programs should not be “hideouts” for students that play styles other than classical music.
-Both students and teachers should be an embodiment of the most talented and accomplished performers of jazz on their instruments’ just as it is in classical music departments.
+Both students and teachers should be an embodiment of the most talented and accomplished performers of jazz on their instruments just as it is in classical music departments.

 Having laid the ground rules for a ripe environment within the program, the stage is now set for high-level performance, which should involve students and teachers.
-Students must view the their highly talented peers and instructors as a gateway to the real world of jazz performance.
+Students must view their highly talented peers and instructors as a gateway to the real world of jazz performance.
 There should be jam sessions everyday or night, along with a general atmosphere of excitement and an earnest desire for learning to perform.
 The emphasis on the discussion of music and its over-analysis should be replaced by more performance and listening requirements.
 There should be a spirit, fueled by jazz music performance, that permeates the university program politics and transcends the drudgery of bureaucracy, classwork and other responsibilities that may deter from the joyful spirit of the jazz art.